 Oxfordshire boasts an idyllic and peaceful rural landscape.
-Quaint and pretty villages, the unspoilt Chiltern Hills, the charming meadows of the Upper Thames and the historic towns of Oxford and Henley, to name but a few.
+Quaint and pretty villages, the unspoilt Chiltern Hills, the charming meadows of the Upper Thames and the historic Thames side towns of Oxford and Henley are all part of this rural idyll.
 On this tour you will enjoy all these and discover a great deal more.
 The only question is: where will you choose to stop along the way to quench your thirst?
-Will you follow your nose or our hand picked recommendations?
+Will you follow your nose or take our hand picked recommendations?

 from £780 per person